arthurhovhannisyan31/webFIleExplorer/README.md

 - uses http for serving html template
 - cluster for creating child instances
 - uses fs for path resolving and reading files
-- Serve files by stream
+- serve files by stream